Protonics Clinical Studies

 Conclusions

 External rotation of the tibia relative to the femur increased significantly in patients with knee pain symptoms compared with volunteers with no symptoms.
-CLICK HERE
+CLICK HERE for complete study.

 CLINICAL STUDY #11